Key points of this post:

 As a Consumer or B2B business the survival and prosperity in the next decade cannot happen without a profound and urgent transformation of business and go-to-market models and postures.

-This means moving from a product/feature and marketing focus to becoming a business built around memberships and the merge between digital technologies and the physical world.
+This means moving from a product/feature and brand/marketing focus to becoming a business built around customer centricity, memberships and the merge between digital technologies and the physical world.

 Players like Nike, Starbucks and Unilever betting on Dollar Shave Club seem to have already got it right.
 They are SaaSing it up at full speed and just scratching the surface of what’s possible.

-The key here is finally in Donahoe’s words at the Nike’s earning call this month.
+The key here is finally in Donahoe’s words at one of Nike’s earning calls.
 “Nike’s digital transformation strategy is not easily replicated,” showing he sees it as a competitive advantage.
 Nike was already the largest sportswear company in the world with a legacy of great products.
 Add an expanding membership program and a strong digital technology platform, and it’s not surprising that the stock is flourishing even in the midst of the pandemic.

 Why have companies like Metro, Media Markt, Fnac or Primark performed poorly in the last few years?